turtle96/taskell/docs/UserGuide.md

 > Default end time has been set to 11:59PM <br>
 > If the task is added today and no start time is provided, the default start time will be set to the current time.

 - PRIORITY: Indicates the level of importance of a task ranging from level 0 to 3.
-Level 0, 1, 2, 3 indicates default, low, medium and high priority respectively.
+Level 0, 1, 2, 3 indicates default, low, medium and high priority respectively

 > In the GUI, level 1,2 and 3 tasks are marked as green, yellow and red respectively.
 Tasks with default priority level are not marked with any colors.

 - RECURRING: Indicates the repetitive nature of a task.
-A task can be repeated daily, weekly or monthly.
+A task can be repeated daily, weekly or monthly
 - TAG: Indicates the category in which a task belongs to

 Words that are in <i>italics</i> are used to identify the parameters while words enclosed in SQUARE_BRACKETS are optional. <br>